-- 11.1.
+11.a.
 No Duty to Mitigate.
-Executive will not be required to mitigate the amount of any payment contemplated by this Agreement, nor will any payment be reduced by any earnings that Executive may receive from any other source except as specified in Sections 3.4, 5.3, 5.4.3, and 6. - 11.2.
+Executive will not be required to mitigate the amount of any payment contemplated by this Agreement, nor will any payment be reduced by any earnings that Executive may receive from any other source except as specified in Sections 3.4, 5.3, 5.4.3, and 6.

+11.b.
 Waiver; Amendment.
 No provision of this Agreement will be modified, waived or discharged unless the modification, waiver or discharge is agreed to in writing and signed by an authorized officer of the Company (other than Executive) and by Executive.
-No waiver by either party of any breach of, or of compliance with, any condition or provision of this Agreement by the other party will be considered a waiver of any other condition or provision or of the same condition or provision at another time. - 11.3.
+No waiver by either party of any breach of, or of compliance with, any condition or provision of this Agreement by the other party will be considered a waiver of any other condition or provision or of the same condition or provision at another time.

+11.c.
 Headings.
-Headings are provided herein for convenience only, and will not serve as a basis for interpretation or construction of this Agreement. - 11.4.
+Headings are provided herein for convenience only, and will not serve as a basis for interpretation or construction of this Agreement.

+11.d.
 Entire Agreement.
-This Agreement, together with the Confidentiality Agreement, Executive's offer letter entered into with the Company dated [date], and the Company's 2021 Equity Incentive Plan and award agreements thereunder governing Executive's Awards, constitutes the entire agreement of the parties and supersedes in their entirety all prior representations, understandings, undertakings or agreements (whether oral or written and whether expressed or implied) of the parties with respect to the subject matter of this Agreement. - 11.5.
+This Agreement, together with the Confidentiality Agreement, Executive's confirmatory offer letter dated April 7, 2021, and the Company's 2021 Equity Incentive Plan and award agreements thereunder governing Executive's Awards, constitutes the entire agreement of the parties and supersedes in their entirety all prior representations, understandings, undertakings or agreements (whether oral or written and whether expressed or implied) of the parties with respect to the subject matter of this Agreement, including without limitation, Executive's offer letter entered into with the Company and dated January 7, 2020, the Change in Control and Severance Agreement entered into with the Company and dated May 2, 2022.

+11.e.
 Governing Law.
 This Agreement will be governed by the laws of the State of Washington but without regard to the conflict of law provision.
-To the extent that any lawsuit is permitted with respect to any provisions under this Agreement, Executive hereby expressly consents to the personal and exclusive jurisdiction and venue of the state and federal courts located in the State of Washington for any lawsuit filed against Executive by the Company. - 11.6.
+To the extent that any lawsuit is permitted with respect to any provisions under this Agreement, Executive hereby expressly consents to the personal and exclusive jurisdiction and venue of the state and federal courts located in the State of Washington for any lawsuit filed against Executive by the Company.

+11.f.
 Severability.
 If any provision of this Agreement is or becomes or is deemed to be invalid, illegal, or unenforceable for any reason, such invalidity, illegality, or unenforceability will not affect the remaining parts of this Agreement, and this Agreement will be construed and enforced as if the invalid, illegal, or unenforceable provision had not been included.

-- 11.7.
+11.g.
 Withholding.
 The Company (and any parent, subsidiary or other affiliate of the Company, as applicable) will have the right and authority to deduct from any payments or benefits all applicable federal, state, local, and/or non U.S. taxes or other required withholdings and payroll deductions ("Withholdings").
 Prior to the payment of any amounts or provision of any benefits under this Agreement, the Company (and any parent, subsidiary or other affiliate of the Company, as applicable) is permitted to deduct or withhold, or require Executive to remit to the Company, an amount sufficient to satisfy any applicable Withholdings with respect to such payments and benefits.
-Neither the Company nor any parent, subsidiary or other affiliate of the Company will have any responsibility, liability or obligation to pay Executive's taxes arising from or relating to any payments or benefits under this Agreement. - 11.8.
+Neither the Company nor any parent, subsidiary or other affiliate of the Company will have any responsibility, liability or obligation to pay Executive's taxes arising from or relating to any payments or benefits under this Agreement.

+11.h.
 Counterparts.
 This Agreement may be executed in counterparts, each of which will be deemed an original, but all of which together will constitute one and the same instrument.